nasa-fornax/fornax-documentation/documentation/compute_environments.md

 Each of the Fornax demo notebooks has its own environment with a name of the form `py-{notebook-name}` (e.g. `py-light_curve_collector` and `py-multiband_photometry`).
 Each environment has the packages required to run the notebook pre-installed (see {ref}`view-preinstalled-software`).
 When opening the notebook, the corresponding {term}`kernel <kernel>` should automatically start.
-You can also select it from the drop down kernel menu at the top-right of an open notebook.
+You can also select it from the drop-down kernel menu at the top-right of an open notebook.

 To activate a specific environment from the {term}`terminal <terminal>`, run: `source $ENV_DIR/{environment-name}/bin/activate`.
 For example, to activate the `py-light_curve_classifier` environment, run: